Fireproof Studios: History

 Fireproof Studios was founded on 3 September 2008 by Christopher Cannon, Tony Cartwright, Mark Hamilton, Barry Meade, David Rack and Damien Leigh Rayfield.
 The six founders were formerly employed by Criterion Games and met while working on Burnout 3 and developed the idea of working as a team during work on Burnout Paradise.

 The studio was intended to be a freelance art studio, but eventually started creating its own games.
 Fireproof Studios credited LittleBigPlanet creator Media Molecule, who outsourced art creation for LittleBigPlanets downloadable content and LittleBigPlanet 2 to Fireproof Studios, as a major help during their first two years.
 Fireproof Studios worked closely with Guerrilla Games to provide the art for multiplayer levels within Killzone: Shadow Fall and Killzone: Mercenary.
 Fireproof Studios has also contributed art and assets to Ridge Racer Unbounded, the DJ Hero series, and Kinect Sesame Street TV.

 In 2012, Fireproof Studios opened a division, Fireproof Games, that would focus on video game development.
 Their first game was The Room, and they have since developed four sequels to the game by 2020, building their team to about 17 employees.
 They also currently working on a new title unrelated to The Room games.

+In 2025, their game Ghost Town was nominated for "Best VR/AR Game" at The Game Awards 2025.
+During the 29th Annual D.I.C.E.
+Awards in 2026, Ghost Town won the award for "Immersive Reality Game of the Year", along with a nomination for "Immersive Reality Technical Achievement".